Patrick Galvin: Biography

 Galvin later went to live in Spain where he completed his fourth collection of poetry Folktales for the General.
 He returned to Cork in the 1980s and he began to work on his memoirs Song for a Poor Boy, Song For a Raggy Boy and Song for a Flyboy.
-In 1997 he wrote the screen play for Song For a Raggy Boy which got its world premiere at Cork Film Festival in 2003.
+In 1997 he wrote the screenplay for Song For a Raggy Boy which got its world premiere at Cork Film Festival in 2003.

 Patrick was Writer in Residence with East Midlands Arts (UK), DunLaoghaire Rathdown Council, Portlaoise Prison and finally with University College Cork where he was awarded a Doctorate of Literature in 2006.
 Galvin cofounded the 'Poetry Now Festival', which went on to become Ireland's leading poetry festival.
 With his wife Mary Johnson he co-founded the Munster Literature Centre in Cork which has given birth to the Frank O'Connor Festival and to the 'Frank O'Connor International Short Story Award, one of the largest in the world.

-Throughout his life he has adapted his own work and other works for both BBC radio and RTÉ radio.
+Throughout his life, he adapted his own work and other works for both BBC radio and RTÉ radio.
 He travelled widely giving readings of both his prose and poetry, much of which is recorded in the Library of Congress in Washington.
 In 1984 he was elected to Aosdána.
 Patrick suffered a stroke in 2003.
 In spite of this, in 2005, the year of the City of Culture Cork, he co-translated the collection of poetry 'Everything But You' from the original poetry of Turkish poet, Yilmaz Odabashi.

 Latterly the constraints of his lengthy illness and his inability to give creative expression to his thoughts on the current state of Ireland, with its culture of greed, exploitation and refusal to deal with systematic physical and sexual clerical abuse, contributed greatly to his demise.

-He was survived by his daughter Grainne and son Macdara from his marriage to Mary Johnson and his daughter Christine Bygraves from a previous marriage.
-His widow Mary Johnson died a few months after his death.
-He was predeceased by his oldest son Patrick Newley in 2009.
+Personal life

+Galvin was married four times, divorced three times, and had three sons and two daughters.
+He had one daughter, Christine Bygraves, from his first marriage.
+He was next married to Stella Jackson, and then for 27 years to Diana Ferrier (divorced 1978), with whom he had two sons, author Patrick Newley (died 2009) and film director Liam Galvin.
+His last marriage was to Mary Johnson, with whom he had a daughter, Grainne, and a son, Macdara.
+His widow died a few months after his death.